mariusz-schimke/GiGraph/README.md

 </p>

-Note that there is also an ***AddRange*** method available on the node collection, and it differs from the mentioned *AddGroup* method in that it adds nodes with independent lists of attributes for each.
+Note that there is also an ***AddRange*** method available on the node collection, and it differs from the mentioned *AddGroup* one in that it adds nodes with independent lists of attributes for each of them.
 The following script differs, but renders an identical visualization (because the same attributes are specified for each node in the range):

 ```dot
 digraph